-A court may make an order under section 143 of the CSA Act requiring a former payee to repay to a former payer a specified amount of child support for a child of whom the former payer is not the parent or when the registered maintenance liability should never have existed.
+A court may make an order under CSA Act section 143 requiring a former payee to repay to a former payer a specified amount of child support for a child of whom the former payer is not the parent or when the registered maintenance liability should never have existed.

 On this page

-CSA Act section 143 gives the court discretion to make an order for recovery of an overpayment of a child support assessment.
+CSA Act section 143 gives the court discretion to make an order for recovery of an overpayment.
 The court may make such orders as it considers just and equitable to give effect to, or to adjust, the rights of the payer and payee concerned.

 Parentage overpayment orders

-If the court makes a section 143 order requiring the former payee to repay an amount (i.e. a specified sum of money) to the former payer following a section 107 declaration or the overturning on appeal of a declaration made under section 106A, this is a parentage overpayment order.
+If the court makes a section 143 order requiring the former payee to repay an amount (i.e. a specified sum of money) to the former payer, either following a section 107 declaration or the overturning on appeal of a declaration made under section 106A, this is a parentage overpayment order.
 The Registrar can register the order and recover from the former payee (who is now the payer under the order) the amount the court has ordered him or her to repay to the former payer (who is now the payee under the order).